SolomonSklash/chomp-scan/README.md

                  (optional) Use all unique discovered domains for scans, rather than interesting domains.
 This cannot be used with -A.
         -A
                  (optional, default) Use only interesting discovered domains for scans, rather than all discovered domains.
 This cannot be used with -a.
+		-H
+                 (optional) Use HTTP for connecting to sites instead of HTTPS.
         -h
                  (optional) Display this help page.
 ```